Commercial Shower Valves

 How to stop a leaking shower valve

-A leaking shower valve can cause water damage to your walls and you may need to replace tiles and panels as a result.
-More severe leaks can even cause damage to flooring and other parts of your house if not treated.
+A leaking shower valve can cause water damage to your walls, and you may need to replace tiles and panels.
+More severe leaks can even cause damage to your flooring and other parts of your house if left untreated.

-In order to stop a leaking shower valve, turn off your main water supply, contact a plumber who will inspect your shower valve and have work completed to fix or replace your faulty shower valve.
+To stop a leaking shower valve, turn off your main water supply, then contact a plumber to inspect your shower valve and have the work completed to fix or replace it.

-How high you decide to mount your shower valve may depend on personal preference and your height.
+How high you mount your shower valve may depend on your personal preference and height.
 That said, shower valves are typically installed between 38 and 45 inches from the ground.
-If your shower is also a bathtub, it is recommended that the valve is between 8 and 18 inches above the bathtub.
+If your shower is also a bathtub, it is recommended that the valve be between 8 and 18 inches above the bathtub.

 Which shower valve should I get?